oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 property.

 Non-updatable properties SHOULD be omitted from the request body.
-If they are provided, services MUST either ignore the value in the request body or fail the request.
+If they are provided, services MAY ignore the value in the request body or fail the request, for example if the value provided in the request body differs from the actual value known by the service.

 Non-updatable properties include (and are not limited to)
 - key properties,